-Figure 3: Progress summary against Predator Free 2050 interim goals
+Figure 3: Progress summary against Predator Free 2050 interim goals from the New Zealand mainland.

 9 www.doc.govt.nz/pf2050-5-year-progress-report

 Hectares of land under sustained control

 Sustained control means the overall hectares covered in the course of multi-year operations.
 This reflects the scale of ongoing control by Te Papa Atawhai and others.
 Cycles of treatment may be continual or up to 7 years apart.